michaelkochub/michaelkochub.github.io/_posts/2018-1-7-ssl-laymen.md

 contributor: Matt Kornfield
 ---

 Hi from guest writer Matt here!
 If you are reading this, you are most likely using some sort of browser.
-This page itself is not served using HTTPS, but many many other sites, like Google, Facebook, etc. will transport data using SSL/TLS.
+This page itself is served using HTTPS, along with many other sites, like Google, Facebook, etc. that will transport data using SSL/TLS.

 You might be aware of what it is, but could you explain Secure Socket Layer/ Transport Layer Security to a layman?
 Can you picture in your mind what is happening when you type https://google.com into the browser?
 Allow us to take a journey, and we'll start with a simple trip into the 90s, so prepare your VHS box sets.